 Their mission statement: “To improve and reform the juvenile justice system by eliminating the unnecessary use of secure detention, eliminating disparities based on race, color, national origin, religion, sexual orientation, gender identity, or disability, and providing resources to create effective community-based and culturally appropriate services for youth and their families.”

 The initiative is based on past events in the Hennepin County Courts Systems.
-Hennepin County brought in Annie E. Casey Deep End Initiative to help assess what was happening.
-In 2005, Reform Juvenile Court Policies, Procedures and Practices led to Juvenile Detention Alternatives Initiative (JDAI)
+Hennepin County brought in The Annie E. Casey Foundation to help assess what was happening.
+In 2005, Reform Juvenile Court Policies, Procedures and Practices led to the creation of the Juvenile Detention Alternatives Initiative (JDAI)

 Adesola Oni: The late 1990s was a time when, all across the U.S., juvenile crime was rising in numbers, and much of it was violent crime.
 All across the United States, youth were being locked up for any number of offenses.
-Professionals began to challenge courts to look at what they were doing to youth and what they hoped to gain from it.
+The Annie E. Casey Foundation began to challenge courts to look at what they were doing to youth and what they hoped to gain from it.
 They found evidence of an over-reliance on detention and institutional responses.
-Eventually, they created JDAI, which looked at some of the sites and began the work that led to reducing the numbers.
+Eventually, they created JDAI, which looked at some of the sites across the country and began the work that led to reducing the numbers.

 - About 100 youth per day were put in detention.
 As many as 500 youth were in out-of-home placement, Annual numbers were over 4000 juveniles in detention in a system that didn’t have enough space for that many people.
 People were put into detention just to ensure they’d show up for a hearing, as well as those who actually posed a safety risk.